gnukhata/gkapp/README.md

 If you encounter below error like this, Linux/Mac users can `export NODE_OPTIONS=--openssl-legacy-provider`. [more info](https://stackoverflow.com/questions/74726224/opensslerrorstack-error03000086digital-envelope-routinesinitialization-e)

+If you encounter below error like this, for
+Windows cmd prompt use `set NODE_OPTIONS=--openssl-legacy-provider` & Windows powershell use `$env:NODE_OPTIONS = "--openssl-legacy-provider`. [more info](https://stackoverflow.com/questions/74726224/opensslerrorstack-error03000086digital-envelope-routinesinitialization-e)

 ```sh
   at FSReqCallback.readFileAfterClose [as oncomplete] (node:internal/fs/read_file_context:68:3) {
   opensslErrorStack: [ 'error:03000086:digital envelope routines::initialization error' ],